CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/emsp_tokens.md

 IOP is able to PULL Tokens requesting eMSP backend.
 In this case, IOP uses the pagination and eMSP must respond with a paginated response.
 If the response is not paginated, it will be ignored by IOP.
 The default periodicity is every day.

+### POST Authorize request: LocationReferences mandatory

+In OCPI, the body of a POST Authorize request can contain a LocationReferences object.

+For IOP, the LocationReferences object is mandatory.

+IOP previously required that CPOs send only one “evse_uid” in the real-time authorization request.
+This limit is now removed, CPOs can send 0 to N “evse_uid” in the request.

+Please note that a CPO can send a real-time authorization request with 0 or N evse_uid values in the payload.

+In such cases, Gireve will randomly select an EVSE belonging to the specified location and forward the request to the eMSP.
+The EVSE chosen by Gireve may not necessarily be the one actually used in the authorization process.

+However, the CPO is required to use the correct EVSE in both the Sessions and CDRs objects.

 ### POST Authorize request: new attribute « authorization_id »

 When an eMSP answers to a POST Token Authorize request, **<ins>Gireve highly recommends eMSPs to use the new attribute of AuthorizationInfo object, the “authorization_id”.</ins>**